A Gun Show in TrumpLand

 By the exit was a small table manned by a pair of reedy, bespectacled identical twins called Patrick and Paul.
 They were selling Trump memorabilia, including the must-have of the 2016 election cycle, the Make America Great Again cap.

 "Oh, those have been a real pain to get hold of," said Patrick.

 "Sure," said Paul.
 "We placed orders with the campaign and it took - oh boy, one batch took over six months to arrive."

 "Totally disorganised," said Patrick.
 If the twins had considered the worrying implications of a Trump administration which could not, in its larval stage, send out some hats, they didn't appear to care.

 ||Wearing the totemic headgear I felt transformed, virile

-Civil War buffs, they recommended a few must-see battlegrounds in the area.
+Civil War buffs, the twins recommended a few must-see battlegrounds in the area.
 I said I could hazard a guess which side they were on.
-They looked at me uncertainly.
+They looked at me suspiciously.
 "Confederate," said Patrick.
 Or Paul.
 "Our grandpappy fought."

-Feeling guilty for fueling the Trumponomy, I nonetheless bought a cap and a 'Trump that Bitch' bumper sticker.
+Feeling guilty for fuelling the Trumponomy, I nonetheless bought a cap and a 'Trump that Bitch' bumper sticker.
 As they struggled with the arithmetic, I noticed a small placard hidden amongst the merchandise.
-It said something in German in gothic script, and I looked away quickly in case they saw me staring.
+It said something in German in gothic script, and I looked away quickly in case they caught me staring.

 As I left I realised my Make America Great Again cap was Made in China.
 Outside, a man in a hurry sat on a bollard loading his new pistol.